See Adding parts for a general overview of what parts are and how to use them.

 primestep exists because the staging area might still contain files that are required for the build but not for the snap.
 For example, if you have a part that downloads and installs a compiler, then you stage this part so other parts can use the compiler during building.
 You can then use the

 primefilter keyword to make sure that it doesn’t get copied to the priming area, so it’s not taking up space in the snap.
+Some extra checks are also run during this step to ensure that all dependencies are satisfied for a proper run time.
+If confinement was set to

 Finally, snap takes the entire contents of the